SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Conclusion

 The masking parameters \( r_{\text{in}} \), controlling how random values are applied, are provided as function arguments during circuit compilation.
 Using frameworks like Zokrates~\cite{zokrates} or Circom~\cite{circom}, the high-level computation is converted into an R1CS form suitable for zk-SNARK proving.
 To support masked inputs, the circuit includes an input decryption function \( D_{\text{in}} \), which recovers the original value internally using:

 Here, \( r_{\text{in}} \) is hard-coded during compilation to ensure the logic cannot be tampered with.
-The resulting circuit \( \hat{F} \), shown in \autoref{fig:woo_architecture}, preserves the original computation but operates entirely on obfuscated inputs, enabling private and verifiable proofs.
+The resulting circuit \( \hat{F} \), shown in \autoref{fig:woo_architecture}, preserves the original computation but operates entirely on obfuscated inputs, allowing private and verifiable proofs.